youngsoul/sign-language-detection-with-tfod2/Readme.md

 As much as is possible, the scripts are driven from values in the `scripts/model_config.py` file.
 Most of the scripts do not need command line parameters - but - there are a couple.

+## Caveats

+* This repo was only tested on MacOS, Catalina

+* This repo worked as of, January 23, 2021

+* This technology changes so fast, it might not work in the near future.

 ## Steps